mstites/waxMelter/software/testing/testing.md

 * Set board to "Arduino ESP32 Feather" and the upload speed to 921600

 ## Web Hosting
+## To Do
+* Explore having html files loaded in
 ### Example Files
 * [rgbWeb](https://diyusthad.com/2019/10/controlling-rgb-lights-from-esp32-web-server.html) -> RGB control via web server
+* webControl -> modified version of rgbWeb for testing
 #### Built in Examples
 * WebUpdate -> upload a new binary to load
 * SDWebServer -> host web server from SD card with full webserver